Taste craft beer like a seasoned sommelier

 -

-Balloon glasses : Ideal for strong, complex beers like our Double Oat .
+Balloon glasses : Ideal for strong and complex beers like our Double Oat .
 The large surface area allows for oxygenation that reveals all the complexity.

 -

-Flutes or pilsner : Perfect for our Zepp , they highlight the clarity and effervescence, while preserving the foam.
+Flutes or pilsners : Perfect for our Zepp , they highlight the clarity and effervescence, while preserving the foam.

-The choice of glass is so crucial that we designed our recipes with the glasses they would be served in in mind.
+The choice of glass is so crucial that we've designed our recipes with the specific glasses in mind.
 Our Moonshine , for example, fully expresses its citrus and spice notes in a traditional, slightly flared Belgian white glass.
+In fact, if you're hosting a get-together, the choice of beers is just as important as the glassware for a successful event.

-And remember: a spotlessly clean glass is essential.
-Even the slightest trace of detergent or grease can kill the foam and distort the aromas.
+And don't forget: a spotlessly clean glass is essential.
+The slightest trace of detergent or grease can kill the foam and spoil the aromas.

 Comparative tastings